AuCourDe/Automatic-Watermark-Remover-/README.md

 4. Run `python3 main.py` in your code editor.
 Try this project on sample file or set path to your image (instead of sample.jpg).

-5. Your mask for watermark is ready to use.
-This mask can be procesed fully automated to remove watermark by AI model (including Stable Diffusion) for example lama-cleaner aka IOPaint (https://github.com/Sanster/IOPaint)
+5. Your mask for watermark remove is ready to use.
+This mask can be procesed to remove watermark fully automated  by generative AI model (run in Stable Diffusion).
+To fast remove watermark I recomend lama-cleaner aka IOPaint (https://github.com/Sanster/IOPaint)

-6. Lama-Cleaner instalation
+6. Lama-Cleaner/IOpaint instalation
 `pip3 install iopaint`

-7. Run Lama-Cleaner
+7. Run Lama-Cleaner / IOpaint
-`iopaint start --model=lama --device=cpu --port=8080`

- or

 `iopaint run --model=lama --device=cpu \
 --image=/path/to/image_folder \
 --mask=/path/to/mask_folder \
 --output=output_dir`

+ or
+`iopaint start --model=lama --device=cpu --port=8080`